 Laura Geisler, Steven Sasseville, Carsten Scheele

-Phone: +49 (0)69 15 04 66 000
+Tel.: +49 (0)69 15 04 66 000

 Types of data processed:

-- Contact details (e.g. e-mail addresses, telephone numbers).
+- Contact data (e.g., e-mail, telephone numbers).

-- Meta/communication data (e.g. device information, IP addresses).
+- Meta/communication data (e.g., device information, IP addresses).

-As a matter of principle, no special categories of personal data are processed unless they are supplied by users for processing, e.g. entered into online forms.
+Processing of special categories of data (Art.
+9(1) GDPR): In principle, no special categories of personal data are processed, unless they are supplied to the processing by the users, e.g. entered in online forms.

-Categories of data subjects affected by processing:
+Categories of data subjects:

-- Customers, interested parties and business partners
+- Customers, interested parties and business partners.

-- Visitors to and users of the website
+- Visitors and users of the website.

 Purposes of processing: